The New Perry Mason

 The New Perry Mason is a CBS TV series that ran from 1973 to 1974.
 It was a revival of the 1957 Perry Mason television series about Erle Stanley Gardner's brilliant defense attorney.

 Plot

-All of the major characters of the original series appeared in the revival, along with Gertie, a receptionist seldom seen in the original (and played by Connie Cezon on the few occasions when she was), and the plots and their devices were along the lines of the original.
-The familiar theme song of the original, "Park Avenue Beat," was replaced by a generic dramatic fanfare.
+All of the major characters of the original series appeared in the revival, along with Gertie, a receptionist seldom seen in the original (and played by Connie Cezon, in the original, on the few occasions when she was), and the plots and their devices were along the lines of the original.
+The familiar theme song of the original, "Park Avenue Beat", was replaced by a generic dramatic fanfare.